The following Planning practice note provides comprehensive and up to date legal information covering:

 It is worth noting at the outset that TCPA 1990, s 55 expressly provides that certain specified operations are not to be taken to involve development, see Works which are not taken to involve operational development below.
-Further, certain defined operations or changes of use are excepted from the meaning of development pursuant to the Town and Country Planning (Use Classes) Order 1987, SI 1987/764 (the UCO), see Practice Note: Operation of the Use Classes Order.
-Also, the Town and Country Planning (General Permitted Development) Order 2015 (in England) and the Town and Country Planning (General Permitted Development) Order 1995 (in Wales) (the GPDOs) permit specified types of development at a national level without
+Further, certain defined operations or changes of use are excepted from the meaning of development pursuant to the Town and Country Planning (Use Classes) Order 1987, SI 1987/764 (the UCO), see Practice Notes: Operation of the Use Classes Order in England and Operation of the Use Classes Order in Wales.
+Also, the Town and Country Planning (General Permitted Development) Order 2015 (in England) and the Town and Country Planning (General Permitted Development) Order 1995 (in Wales) (the GPDOs) permit specified types of development

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.